-No doubt about it – moving is a hassle, whether it's across town or across the country.
-But any relocation process can be improved by prioritizing needs and working through each step until you've accomplished your goal.
+Moving is a hassle, whether it's across town or across the country.
+But the process can be improved by prioritizing needs and working through each step until you've accomplished your goal.

-If you're changing jobs, consider your individual or new employer-sponsored insurance options.
-This may include life, health and disability insurance.
-You also should ask your private insurance provider about coverage for your cars, any items you have in storage and your residence to make sure you're covered during your move.
-It also would be a good idea to talk with your financial advisor about any insurance policies you have to make sure they still apply to your change in circumstances.
-Sometimes, more or less insurance is necessary when you move someplace new.
+If you're changing jobs, consider how this might impact your life, health and disability insurance.
+Talk to your private insurance provider about coverage for your vehicles, any items you have in storage and your residence to make sure you're covered during your move.
+Also check with your financial advisor about any existing insurance policies you have to make sure they still apply to your new situation.

-No matter where you relocate, Edward Jones is here to help.
+No matter where your move takes you, Edward Jones is here to help.
 Contact your financial advisor today for additional insights and helpful tools to make sure you remain on track toward your financial goals.

 Edward Jones, its employees and financial advisors cannot provide tax or legal advice.
 You should consult your attorney or qualified tax advisor regarding your situation.